data-to-insight/csc-map-of-the-world/data_yml/relationships/0_README_relationships.md

 # 0_README_relationships.md

-Each file defines a relationship between two SCCM entities (typically AGENT → AGENT or AGENT → SERVICE).
+Each file defines one relationship between two SCCM entities (typically AGENT → AGENT or AGENT → SERVICE or ORGANIZATION → SERVICE).
 Use `'@type': RELATIONSHIP` and include relationship_type, source, and target.

 Maps to SCCM: **RELATIONSHIP** (subject-predicate-object model)